Positivity of minuscule quantum K-theory: Introduction

 \noin{\rm(b)} Assume that $X$ is cominuscule.
 Then the powers of $q$ that occur in $\cO^u \star \cO^v$ form an integer interval.
 The smallest power matches the smallest power in $[X^u] \star [X^v]$, and the largest power is at most one larger than the largest power in $[X^u] \star [X^v]$. \end{thm}

 In \Definition{exceptional} we give a combinatorial definition of an \emph{exceptional degree} of a product $\cO^u \star \cO^v$ in the quantum $K$-theory ring of any cominuscule flag variety $X$.
 Exceptional degrees occur only when $X$ is not minuscule, and even in this case, most products have no exceptional degrees (see \Table{exceptional-counts}).
 If $\cO^u \star \cO^v$ has an exceptional degree, then this degree is $\dmax(u,v)+1$.
 We prove that if $q^d$ occurs in $\cO^u \star \cO^v$, then either $\dmin(u,v) \leq d \leq \dmax(u,v)$, or $d = \dmax(u,v)+1$ is an exceptional degree.
 In particular, this means that $N^{w,d}_{u,v}$ has the expected sign whenever $d$ is not an exceptional degree.
 We conjecture that $q^d$ occurs in $\cO^u \star \cO^v$ whenever $d$ is an exceptional degree.
+Equivalently, $d$ is an exceptional degree if and only if $q^d$ occurs in the quantum $K$-theory product $\cO^u \star \cO^v$ but not in the quantum cohomology product $[X^u] \star [X^v]$.